smartdevicelink/sdl_evolution/proposals/nnnn-interior_cehicle_data_resumption.md

 ## Introduction

-Restore Interior data subscriptions on registration after unexpected disconnect or ignition cycle.
+Restore Interior data subscriptions on application registration after unexpected disconnect or ignition cycle.

 ## Motivation

 There is persistence data resumption mechanism available in SDL.
-Resumption restores persistent data on application registration after unexpected disconnect or ignition off.
+Resumption restores persistent data on application registration, after unexpected disconnect or ignition off.
 It improves user experience by keeping persistence data stored on SDL across ignition cycles.
 Subscriptions to interior vehicle data is also persistence data and should be restored during application resumption.

 ## Proposed solution

-Interior vehicle subscriptions should be added to resumption data SDL should update hash of resumption data after application was subscribed or unsubscribed to interior vehicle data and send `OnHashUpdate` notification to mobile.
+Interior vehicle data subscriptions should be added to resumption data.
+SDL should update hash of resumption data after application was subscribed or unsubscribed to interior vehicle data and send `OnHashUpdate` notification to mobile.

-In case of application was unexpected disconnected or SDL was stopped when application was registered SDL should save application subscriptions internally and keep it for 3 (configured by ini file) ignition cycles.
+In case when application was unexpectedly disconnected or SDL was stopped when application was registered, SDL should save application subscriptions internally and keep it for 3 (configured by ini file) ignition cycles.

-If correct hash was provided by application registration interior vehicle data subscription should be restored.
+If correct hash was provided by the next application registration, interior vehicle data subscription should be restored.
-All existing resumption rules should be applied for InteriorVehicleData resumption.
+All existing resumption rules should be applied for Interior vehicle data resumption.

-#### Restoring Interior vehicle Data
+#### Restoring Interior vehicle data

 Restoring interior vehicle data means that SDL should :
  - Send `GetInteriorData(IsSubscribe=true)` to HMI and store received from HMI data in cache.